MuseofMoose/Resume/ReadMe.md

 Junior Developer – Watsco Ventures
 PHP, PHPUnit, JavaScript, jQuery, SCSS, HTML, MySQL, Zend Framework, Doctrine, Twilio
 >
-> *OnCall Air is a web application for routing HVAC-R repair requests to
+> *OnCall Air is a web application for capturing HVAC-R repair requests from customers,
-> partnered service providers.
-The app provides a portal for customers
+> routing them to partnered service providers, and providing a diverse set of tools for
-> to make and monitor requests, as well as one for service providers to
-> manage incoming and past opportunities.
-Both portals are linked to a
-> single API that manages transactions and data storage/retrieval.*
+> managing the request from either side.*

 -   Built out the customer-facing application, which included a flow for submitting a request, a dashboard for monitoring a request’s status,